Macedonian Ruins

 Yet You have made him a little lower than God, And You crown him with glory and majesty!
 (Psalm 8:5)

 The Hebrew word elohim is used here when referring to man rather than God, whereas the Septuagint (quoted by the writer of Hebrews) uses the word angels rather than God in this verse.
 If the translators of the Septuagint had understood the mystery of salvation as it was unveiled in Jesus, would they have used the word God rather than angels?
-Or, perhaps they recognize that a fallen man is lower than the angels, where as, a redeemed man is not.
+Or, perhaps they recognize that a fallen man is lower than the angels, whereas a redeemed man is not.
 The angels are Yahweh’s agents sent to render service to Yahweh’s adopted children.

 This is the confidence we have before Him, that, if we ask [imperative] anything according to His will, He hears us.
 And if we know that He hears us in whatever we ask [imperative], we know that we have the requests [or demands] which we have asked from Him.
 (1 John 5:14-15 brackets mine)

-The word requests in this verse, carries a stronger meaning, that of petitions or demands.
+The word requests in this verse carries a stronger meaning, that of petitions or demands.
 When we know his will on earth, we can demand that those responsible for carrying out his will do so as they would in Heaven!
 It may initially require persistence on our part, but it must be done because it is Yahweh’s will.

 Therefore I say to you, all things for which you pray and ask [imperative], believe that you have received them, and they will be granted you.
 (Mark 11:24 brackets mine)

-So, too, there may be times, when during our initial interactions with these heavenly beings, that they test our resolve and our confidence in our authority.
+So, too, there may be times, when during our initial interactions with these heavenly beings, they test our resolve and our confidence in our authority.
 This adds insight to Jesus’ words, “Don’t test us, but deliver us from the evil one.

 Jesus did say that we are wise if we do the things he tells us to do and foolish if we do not.

 When praying, use imperatives the way Jesus instructed the disciples.
 Include a healthy measure of persistence, placing your confidence in the truth that Jesus is Lord, that all things have been placed under his feet, that we are seated in Christ Jesus at the right hand of the Father, and that he is our advocate before the Father.
-Now watch things turn around in your life and community.
+Now, watch things turn around in your life and community.

 Footnotes: